The 5 Best Built-In Pellet Grills in 2023 | Expert Overview

 Given that it can reach up to 700 degrees and carry a 15-pound load of pellets, these features show that Coyote 36 Inch Built-In Pellet Grill can handle a wide variety of meat grilling and smoking techniques.

 When shopping for a built-in pellet grill to put in your outdoor kitchen, you’ll immediately notice that most of them are not that budget-friendly.
-This is why our testers were immediately in awe upon discovering Coyote 36-Inch Built-in Pellet Grill.
+This is why our testers were immediately in awe upon discovering the Coyote 28" Built In Pellet Grill.

 Not only does it have a fairly reasonable price, but this built-in grill and smoker combo have a big cooking space that allows its users to serve in a large capacity.
 On top of that, it has stainless steel construction for lasting usage even in a high heat setting.

 It has an intelligent temperature control that reaches up to 650 degrees Fahrenheit.
 You can set your desired temperature electronically as this built-in pellet grill features a fully automated grill control panel for consistent cooking.